A Summer WID Becomes an Exhibition

 By: Jenna Fox and Fiona Stokes

 Members of the student editorial team were delighted to share their insights.
 Fiona remarked, “Seeing the exhibition take shape in person after hours of editorial meetings on Zoom is incredible.
-I am honored to design and store all of this hard work onto a website where we will always be able to revisit this exhibition,” Cristian who took the lead in writing on the Prison series.
-Cristian explained, “Participating in the Piranesi's Rome exhibition has allowed me to utilize my academic and recreational interests, enhanced by the University Writing program, to build professional-quality deliverables…The exhibition diversifies the perspectives of those facilitating it and encourages the discovery of new perspectives among its audience.”
+I am honored to design and store all of this hard work onto a website where we will always be able to revisit this exhibition.”
+Cristian who took the lead in writing on the Prison series explained, “Participating in the Piranesi's Rome exhibition has allowed me to utilize my academic and recreational interests, enhanced by the University Writing program, to build professional-quality deliverables…The exhibition diversifies the perspectives of those facilitating it and encourages the discovery of new perspectives among its audience.”

-Students from Pollack’s summer WID course were pleased to reflect back upon the exhibition.
+Students from Dr. Pollack’s summer WID course were pleased to reflect back upon the exhibition.
 Krystin Kim who authored the catalog entry on the piece Interior of the Pantheon observed, “Being part of this project has been incredibly meaningful to me.
 Working on my entry about the Pantheon allows me to share the architectural significance behind the artwork.
 This exhibit also provides an opportunity to introduce architecture to people who may not yet be familiar with it.”
 Evan Hampson, who wrote the entry on View of the Remains of the Tomb of the Plautii remarked, “ It was great to be a part of the exhibition and see the work we all did come to fruition!
 Looking at the prints in person while writing my catalogue entry was one thing, but seeing them framed in the gallery and being able to point out all the little details to friends who visited the exhibition is another.
 I'm so proud to be a part of it and thankful to Professor Pollack for the opportunity.”

 At the long-awaited opening reception on September 19th, close to one hundred people crowded around Piranesi’s etchings.
 Primarily members of the GW community were in attendance.
-Viewers stood in awe before the meticulous detail and elaborately outlined architecture executed by the great 18th century artist Piranesi.
+Viewers stood in awe before the meticulous detail and elaborately outlined architecture executed by the great Piranesi.
 A spotlight at the opening reception was the “Eye Spy” game.
 This was the genius of Gelman Arts and Design Librarian Shira Eller.
 “Eye Spy” served as a fun and engaging scavenger hunt activity alongside the exhibition.
 Worksheets, pencils, and magnifiers equipped a handful of GW students to connect zoomed-in images on their worksheet to the works around the exhibition.
 The game broadens the audience of the exhibition beyond those interested in art history.
 Door prizes are still available at the show for those who successfully complete the game.

-At the heart of the exhibition is Piranesi, the visionary architect, proto-archaeologist, and phenomenal 18th century artist who single handedly established the “postcard view” of the ‘Eternal City’.
-Toying with illusions and purely fantastical ideas, Piranesi’s Rome comes to fruition in the Luther W. Brady Art Gallery.
+At the heart of the exhibition is Piranesi, the visionary architect, proto-archaeologist, and phenomenal 18th century artist who single handedly established the “postcard view” of Rome.
+Toying with illusions and purely fantastical ideas, Piranesi’s Rome: Views of the Eternal City comes to fruition in the Luther W. Brady Art Gallery.

 The Luther W. Brady Art Gallery is located in GW’s Flagg Building, formerly known as the Corcoran Gallery of Art.
 The Gallery is free and open to the public: Wednesday - Saturday, 1 - 5 pm.
 It closes December 7th.
 For more information, visit the gallery website.